ogous/ogous/README.md

 # Ogous Chan Ali

-As a full-stack engineer, I have participated in the world of web3.
-With a deep focus to javascript ecosystem, I am currently playing and hacking with:
+As a full-stack engineer, I have participated in the world of web3 for the past 4 years.
-- 🔭 Ether.js, Alchemy, Infura, Metamask, WalletConnect, Hardhat, IPFS, Ethereum, Polkadot, Solidity, Layer2

 I have strong technical experiences on providing scalable software solutions ranging from cloud architecture to backend services and modern frontend development.